keith-turner/wonderparks/index.md

 layout: home
 ---

-Hey America, lets build 50 wonders in new national parks over the next 500 years.
+Hey America, over the next 500 years lets build 50 wonders in new national parks.
 A wonder is an enormous work of art.
 We can do this following the simple democratic process outlined below.

  1. In a ceremony in the capital building overseen by the senate the president randomly picks three state names from a hat.